Or when Paradise isn't quite so paradisical...

 After years of shooting weddings, elopements, engagements, proposals and family vacation photos on the beaches of Hawaii, I've learned how to cope with the challenges of bright sun, strong tradewinds and airborne salt spray from crashing waves.
 Last week, however, I had my greatest challenge ever...

 On Feb 18th 2018, Oahu was deluged by torrential rains for over 24 hrs, breaking several records for rainfall.
 Bonnie & Ralph had their wedding schedule for that afternoon and as the day progressed, the rain just kept getting heavier!
 As I left my house it was raining so hard I could barely see even with the windshield wipers on high.
-Water was so deep in places, I could see my front bumper pushing a bow wave!
+Many streets were flooded and water was getting so deep in places, I could see my front bumper pushing a bow wave!

 For the next 40 minutes as I navigated overflowing streets and freaked out motorists, I kept wondering how I was possibly going to shoot this wedding.
 Dark, wet, gloomy, everyone with umbrellas...
 I could see no good options, no way to avoid taking the worst possible wedding photos ever!
 I finally just had to give it up as hopeless, do my best and realize it was that or no wedding photos at all.